ScottJDaley/ada/README.md

 - Only one objective `?` can be provided in the entire query.
 - If no inputs are specified, the optimizer will attempt to minimize unweighted resources.
 This is equivalent to an input of `from _ unweighted resources`.
+- Using the `only` keyword in the output will prevent byproducts, but may produce an infeasible solution.
+- Using the `only` keyword in the input will restrict the inputs for a specific category.
+For example `produce ? power from only coal and water and coal generators` will prevent any other items from being used as input besides coal and water because they both fall into the `item` category.
+However, it does not restrict the types of generators being used.
+To limit the inputs to only coal generators and prevent other generators from being used, add the `only` keyword in front of `coal generators`.

 #### Examples